If you are looking for articles related to school bullying, please go to “Protecting Filipino children from bullying”.

-Traditional bullying is similar to workplace bullying in the sense that the aggressor use power towards it’s victim, but that’s where the similarity ends.
+Office bullying is similar to school bullying in the sense that the aggressor imposes its power towards its victim, but that’s where the similarity ends.

-Workplace harassment is not office politics, though in some cases, an element of bullying is present when an employee is politicking.
-It is, likewise, considered a “normal” work hazard by many, thus, encouraging a culture of bullying.
+Likewise, workplace harassment is no office politics, though in some cases, an element of bullying is present when an employee is politicking.

 - Use of power

-Power is derived both from formal & informal sources.
-Position titles are the formal source while the clout or influence of some employee w/o formal leadership position is an informal source.
+Power is derived both from formal and informal sources.
+Position titles are the formal source while the clout or influence of some employees w/o formal leadership position is an informal source.

 - Intention is to control

-Use of power is meant to control you, and lead you towards their objective (i.e. conform to their wishes, that are not all work related).
-But hold your horses, before you accuse your boss of bullying, they are given the power to control your behaviour to ensure office decorum and productivity, ha ha.
+The use of power is meant to control you, and lead you towards their objective (i.e. conform to their wishes, which are not all work-related).
+But hold your horses, before you accuse your boss of bullying, they are given the power to control your behavior to ensure office decorum and productivity, haha.

 - Have a strong personal dislike to the victim

-Personal dislike is different from dislike to a behaviour affecting work output and employee morale.
+Personal dislike is different from dislike to behavior that slows down productivity or intrudes on employees’ safe space.
 The former can lead to bullying, the latter won’t.

 - Personal attacks

-If your age, sex, disability (if any), religion, race, appearance, family and relationships are the subject of attack, we have a brewing case of workplace bullying.
+If your age, disability (if any), religion, race, appearance, or gender orientation is the subject of assault, we may have a legal case involving discrimination

 - With specific objective